andf-mongodb/docs/source/includes/fact-wiredtiger-locks.rst

 conflicts between two operations, one will incur a write conflict causing MongoDB to transparently retry that operation.

-Some global operations, typically short lived operations involving multiple databases, still require a global "instance-wide" lock.
+- Some global operations, typically operations involving multiple databases, require a global -- or "instance-wide" -- exclusive lock.
+See also :ref:`faq-concurrency-lock-multiple-dbs`

-Some other operations, such as dropping a collection, still require an exclusive database lock.
+- Certain administrative operations, such as repairing a database, require a database exclusive lock.
+See also :ref:`faq-concurrency-database-lock`